p-smith/javafx-dataapp-sample/README.txt

-Prerequisite: JDK 8u111
+JDK 14 is required.

 To run the app:
-1. Run 'gradlew build' to build the projects.
-2. Start the server by running 'gradlew :dataapp-server:appRunWar'.
+1. Start the server by running 'gradlew :dataapp-server:appRunWar'.
-3. When the server is ready, run dataapp-client-1.0.jar.
+2. When the server is ready and all the sales data has been generated, run 'gradlew :dataapp-client:run'.